top of page

 And unlike many organized religions that center sacred texts written centuries ago, most Pagan paths do not follow a fixed scripture.
 This allows the traditions to evolve — to grow alongside culture rather than being bound to it.

-Where ancient Paganisms often upheld patriarchal structures and social hierarchies, modern Paganism tends to be far more inclusive, fluid, and ethically conscious.
-Many paths explicitly reject racism, sexism, and fundamentalism.
-There’s room for queerness.
-There’s room for doubt.
-There’s room for you to shape your practice in ways that feel right — not just inherited.
+While ancient paganism—at least in part— knew patriarchal hierarchies and social hierarchies, modern paganism presents itself as far more inclusive, flexible, and ethically aware.
+Many of its traditions explicitly reject racism, sexism, and fundamentalism.
+There is space for queerness.
+Space for doubt.
+Space for you—and for a practice that feels authentic, not just inherited.

 A Tour Through the Many Paths Under the Pagan Umbrella